shyaginuma/casual_inference/README.md

   - Describing how to approximate variance of relative difference, and when the analysis unit was more granular than the randomization unit.
 - Lucile Lu.
 2016.
 Power, minimal detectable effect, and bucket size estimation in A/B tests.
 Twitter Engineering Blog. [link](https://blog.twitter.com/engineering/en_us/a/2016/power-minimal-detectable-effect-and-bucket-size-estimation-in-ab-tests)
   - Describing Concept around Type I error and Type II error, Power Analysis.
 (Sample size calculation)
+- Aleksander Fabijan, Jayant Gupchup, Somit Gupta, Jeff Omhover, Wen Qin, Lukas Vermeer, and Pavel Dmitriev.
+2019.
+Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners.
+In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD '19).
+Association for Computing Machinery, New York, NY, USA, 2156–2164. https://doi.org/10.1145/3292500.3330722
+  - Introduce Sample Ratio Mismatch (SRM) and describe various example of SRM happening, and provide taxonomy that help debugging when the SRM happened.